Last Updated on October 17, 2024

 We hope you now understand how to connect an external database to your SharePoint account.
 The steps and the overall process are generally the same for all types of databases, but it’s important to remember that the specifics are different.

-Wondering how secure SharePoint Online is?
+Wondering how secure SharePoint Online is or adding an external user?
 Take a look at our latest article!

 About The Author